aThorp96/shell-scripting-workshop/scripting.md

  `# This is a comment`

-Golly I wonder what this is
+Golly Gee I wonder what this is

 # Usage?